kiba/Writings/for_science/dramatis_personae.md

 Appearances: 22

-**Nagi Juri** - Female Sidonian politician who opposed Kobayashi.
+**Nagi Juri** - Female Sidonian politician who wanted to impeach Kobayashi and other immortals.

-Appearances: 24
+Appearances: 24, 25

 **Sako Shiro** - An elderly male Sidonian politican.
 Thought to be opposed to the military leadership.
 Appearances: 24